Unity-Technologies/ml-agents/docs/Installation-Windows.md

 To use the ML-Agents toolkit, you install Python and the required Python packages as outlined below.
 This guide also covers how set up GPU-based training (for advanced users).
-GPU-based training is not required for the v0.6 release of the ML-Agents toolkit.
+GPU-based training is not currently required for the ML-Agents toolkit.
 However, training on a GPU might be required by future versions and features.

 ## Step 1: Install Python via Anaconda